 We provide quarterly trainings to better equip our community with strong advocates who push for the rights of their loved ones with I/DD.
 Trainings have included such information as guardianship, wills and trusts, Individualized Education Plans, and Medicaid.
 We tailor the curriculum around relevant topics that our families are currently interested in, so please let us know if you have an idea for a workshop or program you believe will benefit self-advocates, parents, and caregivers.

-Every year in March, The Arc of Weld County is excited to celebrate Developmental Disabilities Awareness month with our annual Achieve with Us Film Festival.
+Every year in March, The AWC is excited to celebrate Developmental Disabilities Awareness month with our annual Achieve with Us Film Festival.
 Each year we put together a playlist of carefully selected short films featuring actors, directors, and producers with intellectual and developmental disabilities.
 Please check our Events Calendar for more information and specific dates and times.

 Northern Colorado Respite Coalition: